wgrosche/multicam-gt/README.md

 ### Acknowledgements
-This project was based on the original MultiCam-GT Tool developed by the Computer Vision Laboratory at EPFL.
-The original project can be found [here](https://github.com/cvlab-epfl/multicam-gt).
+This project was based on the original [MultiCam-GT Tool](https://github.com/cvlab-epfl/multicam-gt) developed by the Computer Vision Laboratory at EPFL.